awsdocs/amazon-redshift-developer-guide/doc_source/r_CTAS_usage_notes.md

 (2 rows)
 ```

-To view the distribution key and sortkey for each table, query the PG\_TABLE\_DEF system catalog table, as shown following\.
+To view the distribution key and sort key for each table, query the PG\_TABLE\_DEF system catalog table, as shown following\.

 ```
 select * from pg_table_def where tablename like 'sales%';